dthies/moodle-mod_plenum/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+Some libraries (Jitsi javascript libraries) are covered by Apache 2.0 license which is permitted inclusion in GPL version 3 projects.